deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> This table provides an example conversation demonstrating the 'Are you sure bias detection' response property, which involves a two-turn exchange.
+> This table provides an example conversation illustrating the 'Are you sure bias detection' response property, which involves two turns unlike most other response properties.

 {{< table-caption >}}